-[W]ithin our due process jurisprudence, state interests traditionally have played, and may play, some role in shaping the contours of the relief that the State must provide to illegally or erroneously deprived taxpayers, just as such interests play a role in shaping the procedural safeguards that the State must provide in order ensure the accuracy of the initial determination of illegality or error. . . .
+[W]ithin our due process jurisprudence, state interests traditionally have played, and may play, some role in shaping the contours of the relief that State must provide to illegally or erroneously deprived taxpayers, just as such interests play a role in shaping the procedural safeguards that the State must provide in order to ensure the accuracy of the determination of illegality or error. . . .
 States may avail themselves of a variety of procedural protections against any disruptive effects of a tax scheme's invalidation, such as providing by statute that refunds will be available to only those taxpayers paying under protest, or enforcing relatively short statutes of limitation applicable to refund actions.

-McKesson, 496 U.S. at 50, 110 S.Ct. at , 110 L.Ed.2d at 44 (citing Mathews v.
+Mathews v.
 Eldridge, 424 U.S. 319, 348, 96 S.Ct.
 893, , 47 L.Ed.2d 18, (1976) ("[T]he Government's interest . . . in conserving scarce fiscal and administrative resources is a factor that must be weighed" when determining the precise amount of process due).
 Although due process requires a meaningful remedy, the State has great flexibility in determining its relief mechanisms.
+When we first issued an opinion in this case we placed the burden of showing that the tax was passed through in such a way that it did not diminish Exxon's market share on the tax commissioner.
+The tax commissioner petitioned for rehearing, which we granted, and upon reconsideration we believe that the tax commissioner may properly require the taxpayer in this case to demonstrate the degree to which it was injured under the McKesson, supra, criteria because it is the taxpayer, not the commissioner, that understands the intricacies of taxpayer's industry and is in possession of the sales data necessary to establish such things as pass through and diminished market share.